Operations Global Graduate Associates Programme

 How does the programme work?

 A key element of this three-year programme is leadership development.
-The first two years will be split between three different placements, and each role with give you valuable insight on how to influence decisions across a range of business areas.
+The first two years will be split between three different placements, giving you valuable insight on how to influence decisions across a range of business areas.
 Depending on placement selection, there may be opportunities to live and work abroad to really embed your understanding of different cultures.

-By giving you vital pharmaceutical industry exposure, this graduate programme is the perfect springboard to a senior job opportunity within AstraZeneca.
+Providing access to a wide range of tools and opportunities to support your continuous learning and help you achieve your goals.
+This graduate programme is the perfect springboard to a senior job opportunity within AstraZeneca.
 Throughout the programme you'll be frequently encouraged to review your progress towards achievement of role objectives and personal development plans with your manager.
 You'll get the training, experience and support you need to develop a career you can be proud of.

 What does the programme involve?